GCash, UnionBank join BSP push for online retirement accounts

 Filipinos now have more ways to open Personal Equity and Retirement Accounts (PERA) as the Bangko Sentral ng Pilipinas (BSP) expands a pilot program that allows digital onboarding through banks and mobile wallets.

-Under the BSP’s Open Finance for PERA initiative, customers of GCash, UnionBank, Philippine National Bank (PNB), and Rizal Commercial Banking Corp.
-(RCBC) can now open retirement accounts online through the platform of PERA administrator ATRAM Trust Corp., eliminating the need for manual forms and in-person identification checks.
+Under the BSP’s Open Finance for PERA initiative, customers of GCash, UnionBank, Philippine National Bank (PNB) and Rizal Commercial Banking Corp.
+(RCBC) can now open retirement accounts online through the PERA administrator ATRAM Trust Corp. platform, eliminating the need for manual forms and in-person identification checks.

 PERA allows individuals to invest up to P100,000 annually, while overseas Filipino workers may contribute as much as P200,000 per year, with participants receiving a 5-percent tax credit on annual contributions.